stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 In this section, we explain how to run additional experiments of our technical report.
-We consider the following additional benchmark models: bat-poly, bat-ode, wat-poly, wat-ode, car-linear, car-ode, rail-linear, rail-ode, thm-linear, thm-poly, nav-ode, space-ode.
+We consider the following additional benchmark models: bat-poly, bat-ode, wat-poly, wat-ode, car-ode, rail-linear, rail-ode, thm-linear.
 See the STLmc technical report (https://stlmc.github.io/documents) for more details.

 We can reproduce experiments for the additional benchmark models, using the script 'run-exp'